threefoldfoundation/tfchain/erc20/README.md

 # ERC20

-The soldity code is in the [contract](./contract) subdirectory
+The Solidity code is in the [contract](./contract) subdirectory

 ## Proxy Contract setup

-### motivation
+### Motivation

 Ethereum contracts are autonomous immutable code.
 Once deployed to the Ethereum blockchain though, they are essentially set in stone.
-This means that if a serious bug or issue appears and your contracts aren’t designed in a way that will allow them to be upgraded in your Dapp seamlessly, we're screwed.
+This means that if a serious bug or issue appears and your contracts aren’t designed in a way that will allow them to be upgraded in your ÐApp seamlessly, you're screwed.

-To  solve this we make two main design choices:
+To solve this we made two crucial design choices:
-- All main contracts must be upgradable
+- All main contracts must be upgradable;
-- Have a flexible, yet simple way to store data permanently
+- Have a flexible, yet simple way to store data permanently.

 ### Setup